Hans Blomberg: Television

 He has had further television appearances, such as in mieten, kaufen, wohnen (English: rent, buy, live) in 2010 and 2011, Frauentausch (English: Wife Swap) in 2007, and Lenßen – Der Film in 2011.

 Controversies

-In 2003, the rapper Sabrina Setlur cancelled a live interview with Blomberg.
-She had clarified before the show that she did not want to say anything about her recently ended relationship with Boris Becker.
-Blomberg consequently asked exclusively pun questions in reference to the baking profession (“baker” in German is “Bäcker” which is pronounced the same as “Becker”).
-In 2007, the band Monrose also cancelled a live interview after Blomberg called them “Vorstadtschlampen” (English: “suburban sluts”).

-In 2005, Blomberg jumped on stage at a gay festival tent party in Stuttgart disguised as the pope and said: “I love all people.
-That is, also men.
-That is, I am gay!”.

 In 2007 at the ProSieben live broadcast of the Bundesvision Song Contest, Blomberg read the score for Rhineland-Palatinate from a note card that said “Raab ist doof” (English: “Raab is stupid”) on the back.
-The cooperation agreement between bigFM and Raab was consequently not extended in the fourth year by bigFM since Raab requested the radio station to put another host in place besides Blomberg, which bigFM refused.

 Blomberg caused another scandal at the 2009 Bundesvision Song Contest when he grabbed the breast of his colleague Susanka Bersin at the scoring for Baden-Württemberg, whereupon she slapped him.
 In a newspaper interview, Blomberg commented about the incident, saying that the real scandal had been the slap and not his grabbing of the breast.
 Blomberg apologized afterwards on his radio show and also to Bersin personally.

 Stage

 In 2007, Blomberg toured through Germany together with his partner Olivia Jones.
 In the reading "Sie nannten mich Tittenmonster“ (English: “They Called Me Tits Monster”), the two read letters of the last 40 years to Bravo scout Dr. Sommer.
 In 2008, Blomberg tried stand-up comedy on the stage for the first time, in venues such as “Kleinen Wohnzimmer Theater Köln” (English: “Cologne Small Living Room Theater”).